 Create 2 more gateways in VPC-1

 Repeat the above step to create 2 more gateways in VPC-1.
-Note all gateways instances must be in the same subnet.
+Note that all gateway instances must be in the same subnet.

 Create a cluster in VPC-1

 Go to Peering -> Cluster Encrypted Peering -> + New Cluster.
 Make sure you highlight and select all 3 gateways at the “Highlight and Select Gateways” field.

 Create a Cluster Encrypted Peering

 Go to Peering -> Cluster Encrypted Peering -> Cluster Peering -> +New Peering, enter the two clusters you created in the previous steps.

 Special Notes.
 Select “Over AWS Peering” if the two VPCs are in the same region.
 Note that when this option is selected, you must have AWS peering routing PCX programmed in the routing table only for the subnet where cluster gateway instances are deployed.
 You must NOT program PCX for routing tables whose associated subnets are where your application EC2 instances are deployed.

 - Once peering configuration is completed, you can view it in dashboard.
 Cluster peering is drawn with a thicker green line.